Fast Symbolic Integer-Linear Spectra: Matrix Generation

 \section{Matrix Generation}

-Users can generate arbitrary $M^{X}$ with partial order inputs\footnote{https://github.com/orgs/symeig/repositories\cite{lapack}\cite{blas}\cite{sympy}\cite{mpmath}\cite{MPLAPACK}}, owing to the script's dynamic programming approach which generates legal permutations from ground-up instead of filtering from the set of possible permutations. \\ Furthermore, a subset of partial orders always yield stochastic matrices with predictable properties.
-In order to guarantee stochasticity we restrict to partial orders which are fixed disjoint blocks of local transpositions, and directly take products on the possible binary sequences rather than from permutations themselves to assign monomial entries, described below:
+Users can generate arbitrary $M^{X}$ with partial order inputs\footnote{\url{https://github.com/orgs/symeig/repositories}, 2024.\cite{lapack}\cite{blas}\cite{sympy}\cite{mpmath}\cite{MPLAPACK}}, owing to the \hyperref[sec:gen]{script's} dynamic programming approach which generates legal permutations from ground-up instead of filtering from the set of possible permutations. \\ Furthermore, a subset of partial orders always yield stochastic matrices with predictable properties.
+In order to guarantee stochasticity we \hyperref[sec:fgen]{restrict} to partial orders which are fixed disjoint blocks of local transpositions, and directly take products on the possible binary sequences rather than from permutations themselves to assign monomial entries, described below:

-\begin{itemize} \item Select a partial order $X$ (determined by disjoint block lengths) \item Generate the corresponding $\epsilon$-filtration of possible $\pm$ sequences ($< 2^{n-1}$) \item Create a matrix whose $(i,j)$ entries are $\epsilon_{\phi_{i}\phi_{j}}$ computed directly from the filtration \end{itemize} Rather than a partial order, users specify a dimension $n$ $\textit{and}$ factors because there could be multiple factorizations for a given $n$.
-Factors must be Fibonacci because they indirectly specify the length of local swap chains added to the matrix's partial order, and such $k$-length chains yield $a_k = a_{k-1} + a_{k-2}$ permutations (fig. \ref{fig:dbo}).
-Users specify the dimension $n$ with a Fibonacci-factorization of $n$ in order to specify the contribution of each local block to the total dimension.
-For example $\text{dfac}= \rightarrow n=26$.
-Note that if $n$ cannot be factored as such you cannot select that value.
+\begin{itemize} \item Select a partial order $X$ (determined by disjoint block lengths) \item Generate the corresponding $\epsilon$-filtration of possible $\pm$ sequences ($\ll 2^{n-1}$) \item Create a matrix whose $(i,j)$ entries are $\epsilon_{\phi_{j}\phi_{i}}$ computed directly from the filtration \end{itemize} Rather than a partial order, Users specify the dimension $n$ with a Fibonacci-factorization of $n$ in order to specify the contribution of each local block to the total dimension.
+Factors must be Fibonacci because they indirectly specify the length of local swap chains added to the matrix's partial order, and such $k$-length chains yield $a_k = a_{k-1} + a_{k-2}$ permutations.
+For example, $\{13,2\} \rightarrow n=26$.

-Partial orders are closed under concatenation of local chains, so while this construction is a strict subset, it guarantees the property holds. $M^{X}$ with disjoint block structur guarantees $\mathbb{Z}$-linear eigenvalues and provides users with a simple and well-leveraged interface, while pre-computing the direct filtration increases speed \& scalability.
+Partial orders are closed under concatenation of local chains, so while this construction is a strict subset, it guarantees the property holds. $M^{X}$ with disjoint block structure guarantees $\mathbb{Z}$-linear eigenvalues and provides users with a simple and well-leveraged interface, while pre-computing the direct filtration increases speed \& scalability.